zabbix/zabbix/templates/cloud/oracle_cloud/README.md

-    Allow group 'zabbix_api' to read objectstorage-namespaces in tenancy Allow group 'zabbix_api' to read buckets in tenancy Allow group 'zabbix_api' to read autonomous-databases in tenancy
+    Allow group 'zabbix_api' to read objectstorage-namespaces in tenancy Allow group 'zabbix_api' to read buckets in tenancy Allow group 'zabbix_api' to read autonomous-databases in tenancy Allow group 'zabbix_api' to read load-balancers in tenancy
     ```
     In the example above, the name of the monitoring group is `zabbix_api`.
 In your setup, replace it with the
 name of your monitoring user/group.

     In some cases, these rules might not be enough for the monitoring user to be able to access all resources in your
 environment.
 To fix that, replace the previous rules with this single rule:
     ```